 Performance Monitoring is available for the Sentry Python SDK version ≥ 0.11.2.

-import sentry_sdk def traces_sampler(sampling_context): # ... # return a number between 0 and 1 or a boolean sentry_sdk.init( dsn="https://examplePublicKey@o0.ingest.sentry.io/0", # To set a uniform sample rate traces_sample_rate=0.2, # Alternatively, to control sampling dynamically traces_sampler=traces_sampler )
+import sentry_sdk def traces_sampler(sampling_context): # ... # return a number between 0 and 1 or a boolean sentry_sdk.init( dsn="https://examplePublicKey@o0.ingest.sentry.io/0", # To set a uniform sample rate # Set traces_sample_rate to 1.0 to capture 100% # of transactions for performance monitoring. # We recommend adjusting this value in production, traces_sample_rate=1.0, # Alternatively, to control sampling dynamically traces_sampler=traces_sampler )

 Learn more about how the options work in Sampling Transactions.

-traces_sampler to dynamically sample and filter your transactions.
+traces_sampler to selectively sample and filter your transactions, based on contextual data.